Identifying a field mushroom

 One possible effect is that the mycelium, which is hydrophobic, can cause the entire potting mix to become hydrophobic and this will prevent the potting mix acting as a water reservoir.

 These mushrooms produce sclerotia, small round bodies that resemble seeds in some ways.
 They are yellow and less than a millimetre in diameter.
 New colonies of fungus can grow from these sclerotia.
 These can be observed in the surface layer of potting mixes.
 It can take several years for mushrooms to appear in pots, a factor which can make it difficult to link cause and effect.
 Because of the presence of the sclerotia, it is difficult to get rid of the fungus.
-It has been observed however that replacing the top layer of potting mix will delay the formation of mushrooms for a year or.
+It has been observed however that replacing the top layer of potting mix will delay the formation of mushrooms for a year or so.

 Leave a comment »